DriveSmart-MobileTeam/DSTracker-Example-iOS/README.md

 ### 1.3) Add *DS* as a new dependency

-Add our *DSTracker* dependency on your targets Podfile as:
+Add our *Tracker* dependency on your targets Podfile as:

 ```pod 'DSFramework'```